raphy0316/basketball-form-analyzer/README.md

 ## Contributing

 Please open an issue for bug reports or feature requests.

+## Video Input Folder

+Place the video files you want to analyze in the `data/video` folder.
+Only videos in this folder will be available for selection and analysis in the pipeline.